 Pluto is akin to a black hole generator.
 When our awareness is touched by Pluto, nuclear fission occurs; meaning, we phase between one reality and another reality in such a way that forces us to leave the former reality and pop into the later reality which, to our animal nature — our survival drive — is associated with annihilation of the former, and so, well, we balk and freeze and hover.
 And yet the worm hole beckons.

 We might have wonderful notions about surrendering or ‘letting go and letting god’ — but as my dad used to say: “Everyone wants to get to heaven but no one wants to die.”
 That sums up the Pluto part of the equation.
 You’re sorta fucked whichever way you turn, and again, this is the point of Pluto: A version of reality is establishing that we’ve never seen or even thought of before.
 And that can freak the mind right out from under its toupee.

 Wherever Pluto is transiting is where this old world/new world bardo establishes.
 In Capricorn it means the reality matrix is split in two, so you have these gigantic gaps between extremes.
 And you can sense this if you study the sort of economic disparity we’re faced with daily.

 The barriers that divide reality into factions are also thinning.
-This cosmic alchemy exposes rich to poor, hetero to homo, oppressor to oppressed and on and on.
+This cosmic alchemy exposes rich to poor, hetero to homo, white to black, oppressor to oppressed and on and on.
 Pick a polarity, there are thousands, just know that the water has broken and we can’t push things back up into the birth canal.

 Which is another way of acknowledging Neptune’s long transit through Pisces; in tandem with Pluto’s ongoing grind through Capricorn.
 This is a longterm sequence that culminates in 2023.
 Neptune gestates it, Pluto cuts the cord and Uranus pops it out where everyone can see and be moved by it.
 It’s kinda cool when you see it objectively, isn’t it?